widavies/WinJump/README.md

 ## How to install
 1) [Download](https://github.com/widavies/WinJump/releases/download/1.4.0/Release_1_4_0.zip)
 2) Extract and run `setup.exe`
 3) You're done!
-WinJump will start automatically and will also register itself to start when your computer boots.
+WinJump will start automatically and will register itself to start when your computer boots.

 ## Config file
 You can optionally include a configuration file named `.winjump` in your home directory to change default behavior.